ghga-de/epic-docs/84-sarcastic-fringehead/technical_specification.md

 #### UCS HTTP API
 You can read about the existing UCS endpoints in the Lynx Boreal epic.
 I will only detail the updates here.

+> Note: The GET /boxes/{box_id}/uploads endpoint needs to exclude the secret_id and checksum fields

 The UCS operates the following new endpoints:
-`PATCH /boxes/{box_id}/accessions`: Accepts a payload which maps `FileUpload` IDs to accession numbers for a given `FileUploadBox`
+- `PATCH /boxes/{box_id}/accessions`: Accepts a payload which maps `FileUpload` IDs to accession numbers for a given `FileUploadBox`
   - Authorized by a token signed by the UOS with the work type `"map"` and including the `box_id`
   - Returns `204 NO CONTENT`
   - Description:
     - The UCS finds the `FileUploadBox` in its database and raises an error if it can't
     - The UCS ensures the `FileUploadBox` is locked but not archived, raising an error otherwise.
     - Before making database writes, the UCS retrieves all specified `FileUpload` objects and:
       - Ensures the file state is not `archived`.
       - Ensures the file accession field is not assigned, or if it is assigned, that it matches the accession provided in the request.
 Otherwise, UCS raises an error and returns a `409 CONFLICT` response.
     - The updated `FileUpload` objects are published as outbox events.

-`PATCH /boxes/{box_id}`: This endpoint already exists, but is augmented here to allow `FileUploadBox` *archival*.
+- `PATCH /boxes/{box_id}`: This endpoint already exists, but is augmented here to allow `FileUploadBox` *archival*.
   - Authorized by a token signed by the UOS with the work type `"archive"` and including the `box_id`
   - Returns `204 NO CONTENT`
   - Description:
     - The UCS finds the `FileUploadBox` in its database and raises an error if it can't.
     - The UCS verifies that the `FileUploadBox` is locked but not archived.
       - If archived, the UCS returns early as it assumes that the work is already done
     	- If not locked, the UCS raises an error
     - The UCS looks up every `FileUpload` associated with the box and verifies that each one has an assigned accession and a state of `interrogated`.
 If any are not set, the UCS raises an error and rejects the box archival.
       - UCS sets each `FileUpload.state` to `archived` and likewise updates the `FileUpload.state_updated` timestamp.
       - If every `FileUpload` already has an assigned accession and a state of `archived`, the UCS skips to updating the `FileUploadBox`.
     - The UCS publishes an outbox event for each modified `FileUpload`.
     - The UCS sets `FileUploadBox.archived` to True and publishes the updated object as an outbox event.

 Side note:
 The work to provide a deletion endpoint accessible by GHGA Connector is *not* meant to be part of this epic.
 For now, assume all deletions/cancellations will be triggered from the Data Portal -> UOS -> UCS rather than from the GHGA Connector.
 Additionally, in case it wasn't clear, file deletions (or cancellations, rather) do not result in a `dao.delete()` call.
 The full document data remains, but the state is set to `cancelled`.
 When the GHGA Connector is enabled to perform deletions, the state might potentially be allowed to be set to `failed` in addition to `cancelled`.
 More thought is required here on the requirements for work order tokens, use cases, and alias vs file ID specifiers.

-#### UCS Config
+#### UCS Configuration
 The UCS needs the following config changes:
 - Add event sub config for `InterrogationSuccess` and `InterrogationFailure` events
   - ghga-event-schemas -> `InterrogationSuccessEventsConfig`